 One of the traditional and oldest methods for preparing food, wood-fired cooking offers some advantages.
 However, there is more to wood-fired cooking than just preparing grills and pizzas in the rise of wood-fired ovens.
 Using wood for cooking eliminates the need for chemicals and foreign fuels, making it a green and carbon-neutral alternative.

 There are many benefits of using wood for cooking.
-This fuel is all-natural and can be purchased in large quantities.
-The downside is that wood is much heavier than charcoal and briquettes, so it is difficult to transport.
-However, you can buy hardwood that is bark-free and enjoy pure smoke.
-Regardless of the benefits, wood is an excellent choice for cooking because of its low price and ease of use.
+This fuel is all-natural and can be purchased easily in large quantities from suppliers such as Firewood Farm.
+The downside is that wood is much heavier than charcoal and briquettes, so it can be difficult to transport.
+Regardless of this, wood is an excellent choice for cooking because of its low price and ease of use.
 The discovery of fire is the greatest technological advancement of humanity.
 It is thought that Neanderthals used wood as a fuel source.
 Burning wood is the largest source of energy used and is a primary fuel for cooking, heating, and steam engines and turbines.
 Wood is a natural fuel for cooking, and it is used throughout the world.

 It Is Cheap